joaogui1/joaogui1.github.io/_posts/2020-02-19-Softbot-Design-with-WANNs.md

 ## Bug found!

-I thought about Claus advice of visualizing the output of my algorithm again, and realized that the output wasn't just the softbots, but also the CPPNs architectures, so I decided to work on visualizing the networks generated.
-There was a directory called vis on the WANNs repo on github, so I decided to try using that, at first there were a few incompatibilities that I had to fix, but soon enough a very weird error was being reported: the activation functions of many nodes were not in the correct range (from 1 to 10).
+I thought about Claus advice of visualizing the output of my algorithm again, and realized that the output wasn't just the softbots, but also the CPPNs architectures, so I worked on visualizing the networks generated.
+There was a directory called vis on the WANNs repo on github, so I used it, at first there were a few incompatibilities that I had to fix, but soon enough a very weird error was being reported: the activation functions of many nodes were not in the correct range (from 1 to 10).
 That was counter intuitive, I took a look at the code and didn't seem to find any specific mistake on it, so I added a quick debug print that would tell me should any activation outside the correct range be generated.
 After a few extra experiments I realized there was a bug on Google's code!
 Specifically they have a function that used the + operator as a way to merge lists, but when the function was called one argument was a list, while the other was a numpy array, and so the behavior of the + operator was rather different, summing the content of the lists instead of concatenating them.
 I fixed the bug and sent a Pull Request to their github repo, that Adam Gaier accepted.
 ## Evolving Neural Nets post bug